 According to ancestry.com, he was married on April 13, 1918 to Hazel Read Dennison (1895-1983) of New York.
 They were married in Annapolis, MD, but soon moved to California, because the 1920 U.S. Census places them living in Vallejo City, CA with their nine-month old daughter, Jeanette.
 His occupation was recorded as "Lieutenant" in the "U.S. Navy.

 Hazel and Tomlinson were divorced, date unknown, but probably in the late 1920s.
 The 1928 San Diego city directory listed them still living together.
-See the information about his second marriage to Virginia Sullivan in 1930, below.
-In the 1940 In contrast, Hazel was a maid in a private home in Rochester, NY.
-Jeanette, who would have been 20, was not with her.
+See the information about his second marriage to Virginia Sullivan in 1930, and to his other four wives, in the boxed information below.

 He was a U.S. Naval officer with a service record through WWI.
 His record is below, courtesy of ancestry.com.
 Note that he was a student at the U.S. Naval Academy to June, 1917.